UPES Dehradun BA Admissions 2026

 Preparing for CUET from Class 11 requires a clear roadmap and smart planning rather than intense last-minute cramming.
 By starting early, you can focus on understanding concepts deeply, solving CUET-based MCQs, and developing exam-ready accuracy over time.
 The right CUET preparation strategy in Class 11 helps you balance board exams with entrance goals, setting a strong base for Class 12 and the final CUET attempt.

-Understand the CUET Exam Pattern: Begin by familiarizing yourself with the CUET structure - sections like Language, Domain Subjects, and the General Test.
+Understand the CUET Exam Pattern: Begin by familiarising yourself with the CUET structure - sections like Language, Domain Subjects, and the General Test.
 Knowing what’s expected helps you prepare strategically.

 Start with NCERTs: Build a strong foundation by mastering every concept from NCERT books before moving to advanced CUET material.